we45/AppSecEssentials/instructions/README.md

 - Type the following command in the terminal and press ENTER to perform a slow TCP scan, with traceroute on the localhost with IP 127.0.0.1 `nmap -sT 127.0.0.1 -Pn -T0 --traceroute`

 ## Nmap NSE Script - Scans
-* Type the following command in the terminal and press ENTER to perform a discovery scan on the localhost with IP 127.0.0.1 `nmap --script discovery 127.0.0.1 -Pn`
+* Type the following command in the terminal and press ENTER to perform a discovery scan on the localhost with IP 127.0.0.1 `nmap -sC -p1-65535 127.0.0.1`
 * Type the following command in the terminal and press ENTER to perform a vulnerability scan on the localhost with IP 127.0.0.1 `nmap --script vuln 127.0.0.1 -Pn`

 ## Server-Side Template Injection